Dean Kremer: World Baseball Classic

-2016-17
+2016–17

 Kremer pitched in September 2016 for Israel in the qualifier for the 2017 World Baseball Classic.
 He was, at 20 years of age, the youngest player on the team.
 Kremer said: "I've been dreaming about playing for this team, since I first saw them in 2012 and heard about the WBC and representing Israel."
 In Israel's third and final game, in which it qualified for the 2017 World Baseball Classic by defeating Great Britain, Kremer pitched the 9th inning, giving up two hits, recording one strikeout, and not giving up any runs.

 Kremer pitched for Team Israel at the 2017 World Baseball Classic main tournament, in March 2017.

 2023

-In July 2022, Kremer committed to play for Team Israel in the 2023 World Baseball Classic in Miami starting March 11–15.
+In July 2022, Kremer committed to play for Team Israel in the 2023 World Baseball Classic.
 He played for Team Israel manager and former All Star Ian Kinsler, and alongside All Star outfielder Joc Pederson, pitcher Richard Bleier, and others.